parazeeknova/snix/.github/README.md

 ## Features
 - **Extremely fast**: Snix is built with performance in mind, ensuring that you can access your snippets quickly.
+- **Ollama Support**: Inbuilt Ollama support, talk to your snippet, using your local llms.
 - **Create and manage notebooks**: Organize your snippets into notebooks for better categorization.
 - **Create and manage snippets**: Add, edit, and delete snippets with ease.
 - **Search snippets**: Quickly find snippets using fuzzy search.